 Understanding the impact of Rent Stratification within a property begins with CHFA's Asset Management Rent Stratification Workbook.

-Detailed instructions can be found on the Instructions tab of the workbook here.
+Detailed instructions can be found on the Instructions tab of the workbook.
+The workbook can be found on our website here.
+Click on the Resources tab.

 E. Rent Stratification and Capital Needs